crainbf/pisti/README.md

 Here it is played by two players, the computer and one human player.
 [Wikipedia](http://en.wikipedia.org/wiki/Bastra)

-Cards are dealt to a discard pile, here called discard pile.
+Cards are dealt to a central pile, here called discard pile.
 The goal of the game is to get as many points possible by capturing the cards in the discard pile.
 The discard pile can be captured by playing a jack or by matching the value of the previous card.
 (e.g. By putting a 9 on top of a 9)

 In the end, each player accumulates a stack of cards this way.
-Points are awarded to certain cards and the winner is who accumulated more points overall.
+Points are awarded to certain cards and the winner is who accumulates more points overall.

 A detailed description of the game follows.